Nisha318/cloud-security-for-devsecops-engineers-from-security-models-to-api-protection-5266120/README.md

 # Cloud Security for DevSecOps Engineers: From Security Models to API Protection

-:construction: **This repository is still undergoing development.** :construction:

 This is the repository for the LinkedIn Learning course `Cloud Security for DevSecOps Engineers: From Security Models to API Protection`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]